|

 written every year for emotional illness.
 Two out of three visits to family

 physicians are for stress-related illness.
-In 1990, the annual cost was already $75 billion.
+Way back in 1990, the annual cost was already $75 billion.
 It is many times that today.

-More can be done for those experience anxiety.
+More can be done for those experiencing anxiety.
 That "more" includes some good, natural

 had written down the name of a book: Relief Without Drugs, by